cdbartholomew/maas-docs-online/docs/group_howto/ght_client_certs.rst

 .. image:: ../img/ght_cert_broker_settings.png

-4. Click on the **SSL/ghTLS** tab underneath the **MQTT Broker Profile Settings** section.
+4. Click on the **SSL/TLS** tab underneath the **MQTT Broker Profile Settings** section.
 Click on **Enable SSL/TLS**, then click on the **Self signed certificates** radio button.

 .. image:: ../img/ght_cert_self_signed_tab.png

-5. In the **CA file** field enter the path to the public CA certificate you downloaded in the previous step.
+5. In the **CA File** field enter the path to the public CA certificate you downloaded in the previous step.
 In the **Client Certificate File** field, enter the path to the client certificate you created in step 2.
 In the **Client Key File** field, enter the path to the client key you created in step 2.
 Select the **PEM Formatted** checkbox since all files are in PEM format.

 .. image:: ../img/ght_cert_ssl_settings.png

 6. Click on **OK**.

-7. Click on the **Connect** button to connect the MQTT client to the messaging service using the client certificate.
+7. Click on the **Connect** button in top bar beside the settings icon to connect the MQTT client to the messaging service using the client certificate.

 .. image:: ../img/ght_cert_mqtt_connect.png

 8. When the client is successfully connected, the circular indicator in the top right turns green.
 Since the client is encrypted, a padlock icon also appears.

 .. image:: ../img/ght_cert_mqtt_connected.png

+9. You can use the MQTT.fx tool to publish and subscribe using the MQTT connection.

 Step 8: Learn more